 - Good for your local land

 The best type of food to preserve is locally grown produce.
 Dabbing in preservation techniques can be your foray into exploring local markets and farms, or even trying your hand at gardening.
 You can’t get much more heirloom than a jar of herbed pickled carrots that you grew yourself.

 Methods of Preservation

-There are many different techniques for storing food for the long term.
+There are many different techniques for storing food in the long term.
 In this article, we have discussed how to freeze, but you’ve probably heard of these other common methods as well.

-Canning or preservation refers to processing and storing foods under airtight conditions.
-It’s been around since the dawn of history, but has become more popular in recent years due to food safety concerns.
+Canning or preservation refers to the processing and storing foods under airtight conditions.
+It’s been around since the dawn of history but has become more popular in recent years due to food safety concerns.

 In fact, it’s perhaps one of the best ways to process fruits and vegetables for long-term storage; most are packed with water that will help keep them fresh during times when they won’t be used immediately.
 There are several different types of canning depending on what you’re preserving, so you should do your research before trying this at home as a beginner.

 Dehydrating food is an age-old method used to preserve food.
 It removes the water from foods, which in turn prevents microbial growth and prolongs shelf life.
 One of the best ways to dehydrate your home-grown fruits and vegetables is by using a simple yet effective technique called air drying.
 In this article, you will learn how to dehydrate different types of foods so that they can be stored for long periods of time.

 Freeze drying food allows you to lock in flavors and nutrients while removing moisture from it at the same time.
 Strawberries are a great example of freeze-drying after the process you are left with a crunchy strawberry.